 - 5.1.
-If you have concerns regarding denial of a reasonable accommodation or the specific accommodation selected by the school, you are encouraged to review the process with the Office of Compliance and Internal Audit. - 5.2.
-In the event you disagree with the determination or proposed accommodation or believe you have been discriminated against and/or harassed based on a disability, you should contact the Office of General Counsel.
+If a person has concerns regarding denial of a reasonable accommodation or the specific accommodation selected by the school, that person is encouraged to review the process with the Office of Compliance and Internal Audit. - 5.2.
+In the event that a person disagrees with the determination or proposed accommodation or believes he or she has been discriminated against and/or harassed based on a disability, that person should contact the Office of General Counsel.